Adityamech/TWSThreeTierAppChallenge/README.md

-# #MERN Application Deployment
+# #MERN Application Deployment on EKS using AWS CLI

 ## Introduction
-This documentation provides detailed steps for deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB on AWS EKS (Elastic Kubernetes Service) for the #TWSThreeTierAppChallenge.
-It includes setting up an EKS cluster, using public ECR repositories for image management, and employing AWS CLI and Helm for infrastructure management.
+This documentation provides the steps for deploying a three-tier MERN application (ReactJS, NodeJS, MongoDB) on AWS EKS (Elastic Kubernetes Service) using AWS CLI.
+The goal was to containerize the MERN application and deploy it on EKS for scalability and high availability.
+For that, I used Docker for containerization, AWS CLI for managing AWS resources, and EKS for orchestrating containers.

 **Here is the Infrastructure**
 ![Alt text](Application-Code/Assets/Infrastructure1.png)